 Overall Winning Percentage: 61.7%

 Pakistan’s current Prime Minister had a successful cricketing career and is generally regarded as the country’s most prolific cricket captain.
 He is also considered one of the greatest all-rounders in the history of the glorious game of cricket.
 In 1982, he took over as captain from Javed Miandad.
 Imran Khan captained Pakistan in 48 Test matches, 14 of which were won, 8 of which were lost, and the other 26 were drawn.
-In one-day internationals, 75 was won out of 139, he has a victory rate of 55.92 percent.
+In one-day internationals, 75 were won out of 139, he has a victory rate of 55.92 percent.

 When he guided Pakistan to their first World Cup win in 1992, he was unquestionably a national hero.
 The tale behind this World Cup victory added yet more oomph to the victory.
 Imran Khan declared his retirement from international cricket after the 1987 World Cup, which was co-hosted by India and Pakistan.
 President Zia-ul-Haq, on the other hand, requested him to return to the captaincy.
 Imran Khan’s return was unstoppable, and he guided his squad to their first and only World Cup, earning him a place on our list of the top ten cricket captains of all time.
 Skipper sits one 7th place in our list of the top 10 most successful captains in cricket history.